Rueilian/personal-homepage/docs/README.md

-## William Ruel‑Lian Ting — Personal Homepage
+## William Ruei‑Lian Ting — Personal Homepage

 How to use: